You’ve No-doubt heard of the intricate routine and the many different steps. But what's so good about the Korean beauty routine anyway?

 The Korean Beauty Routine can include the following steps:

 Firstly, we start off with a cleansing routine.

 The idea is that even though you need to remove your makeup, you shouldn’t be harshly scrubbing your face to get it off.
 Using an oil-based cleanser helps cut through foundation and eye makeup without harming your skin.

-Resets your skin’s pH balance and preps it to receive the next step of skincare.
+This resets your skin’s pH balance and preps it to receive the next step of skincare.

 These products are highly concentrated to target specific skin issues.
 They actively hydrate and target a variety of common concerns like freckles, sun spots, wrinkles and acne.

 Emulsions are designed to offer an extra layer of hydration to soothe dry skin.
 This is not an essential step if you are time poor (or your skin is not particularly dry.)